 You’ve found yourself a pack.

 Most of us would agree that one thing soldiers and terrorists have in common is that neither group of men has an aversion to killing.
-Faced with their enemy, historically the terrorist and the soldier alike have no trouble either pulling or pushing the trigger.
+Faced with their enemy, you’d say, historically the terrorist and the soldier alike have no trouble either pulling a trigger or pushing a button.
 You would, however, be wrong.

-The historical evidence of a reluctance to kill begins at the Battle of Gettysburg, where out of the 27, 574 muskets that were recovered, nearly 90% were still loaded – 12,000 of them with double loads, and 6,000 of them with between three and ten rounds stuffed in their barrels.
+The historical evidence for reluctance to kill begins at the Battle of Gettysburg, where out of the 27,574 muskets that were recovered, nearly 90% were still loaded – 12,000 of them with double loads, and 6,000 of them with between three and ten rounds stuffed in their barrels, like strings of desperate leaden rosary beads.
 And even the ones that were fired were likely aimed by a man intentionally trying to miss, as a preponderance of evidence points to the fact that even when their loaded muskets were fired, many of the Confederate and Union soldiers were intentionally firing over the head of their countrymen.8.1

-More concrete evidence of this puzzling phenomenon was gathered by WWII historian Brigadier General S. L. A. Marshall.
-Whether a battle raged for one day or several, only between 15% and 2%0 men on the frontlines ever actually “took any part with their weapons.”
+More concrete evidence of this puzzling phenomenon was gathered following WWII.
+Whether a battle raged for one day or several, only between 15% and 20% of the men on the frontlines ever actually “took any part with their weapons.”
 During the Korean War, this percentage only rose to 50%.

-All of this has lead the world’s foremost leader on battlefield psychology to argue that there is a “simple and demonstrable fact that there is within most men an intense resistance to killing their fellow man.”
+All of this led the world’s foremost leader on battlefield psychology to argue that there’s a “simple and demonstrable fact that there is within most men an intense resistance to killing their fellow man.”
 This instinct is in fact so strong that “throughout history, the majority of men on the battlefield would not attempt to kill the enemy, even to save their own lives or the lives of their friends.”8.2

 That is, until Vietnam, where the effective firing rate rose to 90%.
-This drastic increase has been attributed to the change in how the US Army drilled and trained its soldiers, putting advances in psychology and the new knowledge of classic and operant conditioning into practice on the firing range and in boot camp.
+This drastic increase has been attributed to the change in how the US Army drilled and trained its soldiers, putting advances in psychology and the new knowledge of classic and operant conditioning into practice in boot camp and on the firing range.
 With the enemy dehumanized, and soldiers programmed to kill when given the order, the stage was set for a much more lethal fighting force.8.3

 And once technology allowed men to kill from a distance – shooting at mechanical vehicles instead of the whites of another man’s eyes, or dropping hellfire on tiny inhuman gameboard-like cities below them – the resistance to killing all but disappears.8.4 This information sheds invaluable light into terrorism’s dark mind – it helps explain why so often terrorists target impersonal buildings and structures instead of crowds, it increases the importance terrorist footage of gruesome and brutal attacks has in preparing prospective cell members to shed innocent blood, it provides insight into why bombs triggered with remotes or timers have so often been used.